gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/initial-threat-hunt.md

 -->

 **Details:**
-- `./network` acts as a loader, executing `.diicot`, `.kuak`, and later `cache` (from downloaded `.balu`)
+- `./network` functions as a loader and cleanup script
-- Replaces `/var/tmp/Documents/` with a controlled drop site
+- Deletes and recreates `/var/tmp/Documents` as a staging area
+- Executes `.diicot` and `.kuak`, then downloads and runs `.balu` (renamed to `cache`)
+- Kills known miner processes (`xmrig`, `cnrig`, `Opera`, `java`) to remove competition
-- Clears bash history, kills known miners, and resets SSH authorized_keys
+- Clears shell and bash history to erase evidence
-- Obfuscates execution paths using hidden directories and file renaming
+- Modifies SSH configs and uses obfuscated paths to evade detection

 **Query Used:**
 ```kql